 Click here to view MRM’s Virginia Annual Report and recycled pound collection amounts for computer equipment.
 Please note this form applies only to computer equipment.

 In Washington, manufacturers support a state-run recycling program.
 Televisions, computers, computer monitors, portable or laptop computers including tablets and e-readers can be recycled at no charge.
 Households, small businesses, schools and school districts, small governments, special purpose districts, and charities may all recycle electronic products free of charge in state program.

 Click here for complete details on E-Cycle Washington.

-Consumers with Alcatel onetouch, NOOK brand, or Toshiba (non-TV) products can take advantage of mail back service across the US.
+Consumers with Alcatel, Alcatel onetouch, BlackBerry, TCL cellphones / tablets, NOOK brand, Toshiba (non-TV) products, or Panasonic PROJECTORS or Panasonic TOUGH products only, can take advantage of mail back service across the US.

 You will be directed to a mailback site where you can enter information about your product and receive a shipping label to send your product in for recycling at no charge.
 You may drop it off at any location with regular UPS pick up.

-If you have products made by other manufacturers or Toshiba television products, please check YOUR State in our search bar above to see if there are electronics recycling drop-off locations near you OR check Greener Gadgets
+If you have products made by other manufacturers or Toshiba television products, please check YOUR State in our search bar above to see if there are electronics recycling drop-off locations near you.